pranshugaba/hugo-website/content/thoughts/on-free-software/index.md

 ## What is free software?

-Let me begin by clarifying a common misconception.
+First: I clarify a common misconception.
 The _free_ in the free software stands for free as in freedom, not free as in free of cost.
 Some languages such as French and Spanish have two different words for the two meanings.
 For example, in Spanish, _gratis_ means free of cost whereas _libre_ means freedom.
 Unfortunately, English does not have two different words for free and this leads to confusion sometimes.